fatboyzz/batch_process/README.md

 ## Preset File
 A preset file is just a plain text file which save multiple ERNA with keys.
 It is saved as text data so you may edit it with blender text editor or append it across blender files.
-The Batch Assign Preset Panel is used to load preset file and set ERNA to Batch Assign Main Panel.
+The Batch Process Preset Panel is used to load preset file and set ERNA to Batch Process Main Panel.
 A preset file has a simple line based syntax showing bellow.

 ```